SmartThingsUle/DLNA-PLAYER/README.md

 Revision History
 ----------------
+**Version 1.9.0
+* No device present detection
+* Its necesary to update the conecctor too and uninstall,reinstall the players, if you do not have software devices its not necesary to update, but recommended.

+**Version 1.8.0
+excluded by bugs

 **Version 1.7.0
 * Foobar and Software device autocorrect added
 * Its necesary to update the conecctor too and uninstall,reinstall the players, if you do not have software devices its not necesary to update, but recommended.